vinkla/extended-acf/README.md

     'label' => 'Notifications',
     'instructions' => 'Toggle if notifications should be on or off.', 'required' => true,
-    'message' => null, // This text is displayed alongside the true false input.
-This setting is optional and defaults to null.
+    'message' => null, // The setting is optional and defaults to null.
-    'ui' => false, // Changes the default checkbox input into a stylized toggle switch.
-This setting is optional and defaults to value.
+    'ui' => false, // The setting is optional and defaults to value.
-    'ui_on_text' => null, // Text displayed within the stylized toggle switch.
-This setting is optional and defaults to yes.
+    'ui_on_text' => null, // The setting is optional and defaults to yes.
-    'ui_off_text' => null, // Text displayed within the stylized toggle switch.
-This setting is optional and defaults to no.
+    'ui_off_text' => null, // The setting is optional and defaults to no.
 ]);
 ```